rvg07/sorest/README.md

 ### Running Locally

 1.  **Start Both Servers:**
-    Open a terminal in the project root and run the combined development script (assuming you've set up `concurrently` in `package.json` as shown previously):
+    open a terminal in the project root and run the combined development script (assuming you've set up `concurrently` in `package.json` as shown previously):
     ```bash
     npm run dev
     ```